dbt-labs/docs.getdbt.com/website/docs/faqs/warehouse/database-privileges.md

 ---
 title: What privileges does my database user need to use dbt?
-Description: “Database privileges to use dbt”
+Description: "Database privileges to use dbt"
-sidebar_label: ‘Database privileges to use dbt‘
+sidebar_label: 'Database privileges to use dbt'
 id: database-privileges

 ---